prikhi/sysadmintools/docs/source/office_workstation.rst

   using PlayOnLinux to get a copy of these)
 * The `wine-gecko`_ install file
 * The `XP SP3`_ patch file

+The Playbook will copy these files to the proper directories & mount the ISO.

 Customization
 --------------